The British Isles & Ireland 13 Days aboard Sea Spirit

 Kirkwall, Orkney Islands

 We now arrive at the Orkney Islands where we will enjoy an overland tour of Mainland, the largest island in the group.
 We will make land at the historic port of Kirkwall and visit unique sites which showcase the cultural heritage of the island that has been designated as a UNESCO World Heritage Site.
-Stops will include the ancient Ring of Brodgar, the impressive 5000 year old village of Skara Brae and the Saint Magnus Cathedral which was built by the Vikings in the 12th century.
+Stops may include the ancient Ring of Brodgar, the impressive 5000 year old village of Skara Brae and the Saint Magnus Cathedral which was built by the Vikings in the 12th century.
 There will also be time to enjoy the charms of Kirkwall village itself.

 Our last full day on board, as we sail towards Edinburgh, will take us to the uninhabited volcanic rock island of Bass Rock where we will hope to experience one of the most impressive birding sights of the whole trip.
 The island plays host to the world’s largest colony of northern gannets in the breeding season and this expedition has been perfectly timed to coincide with this spectacle that brings over 150,000 of these magnificent birds.
 Witnessing this truly remarkable wildlife wonder will be the perfect way to round off our fantastic British Isles and Ireland expedition.